When Should You Start Thinking About Early Childhood Education?

 During preschool, ages 3-6, children will start to reach their full potential.
 They can create a positive self-image and continue growing in independence.
 They will have the ability to try out new skills at their own pace.

-Overall, an early childhood education can start as early as 15 months and continue through age 6.
+Overall, an early education can start as early as 15 months and continue through age 6.
 It is up to you to decide when to place your child into a program, but the earlier they start learning skills, the likelihood for future success and development increases.

-According to the National Education Association, a high-quality early childhood education should include a well-rounded curriculum that supports all necessary areas of development.
+According to the National Education Association, a high-quality ECE should include a well-rounded curriculum that supports all necessary areas of development.
 The educational program will address the nutritional and familial needs of the child.
 Children will be assessed in order to identify any concerns and enhance learning.
 ECE teachers are required to be well-educated and adequately paid.
 Finally, small class sizes with low teacher-to-child ratios will be characteristic of every classroom.

 An early childhood education provides benefits that last a lifetime, creating potential for high success in the future.